johntron/johntron/space/README.md

 * [Communications]: what commands do I accept / issue and how is a message transmitted (physical / digital / application interfaces)
 * [Power]: do I have enough?

+Note: initially navigation and guidance will be simulation-only and messages from these systems will be sent remotely

 ![Subsystems][subsystem diagram]

+## Motion

+![simple move][simple move]

 ## Todo